JSAbrahams/mamba/README.md

 - A distinction between mutability and immutability
 - Pure functions, or, functions without side effects

+See [docs](/docs/) for a more extensive overview of the langauge philosophy.

 This is a transpiler, written in [Rust](https://www.rust-lang.org/), which converts Mamba source files to Python source files.
 Mamba code should therefore be interoperable with Python code.